cics-syslab/MAGI/README.md

 ## Building from Source

-If you prefer to build the application from source, follow the instructions in the [Building from Source](#building-from-source) page.
+If you prefer to build the application from source, follow the instructions in the [Build](build) page.
 <!--
 1. Download the release and unzip it